vlad17/svm2csr/README.md

 ```

 # Publishing

-Maturin doesn't prepare a `setup.py` when publishing.
-For this reason, a source distribution doesn't make sense, as a client machine's `pip` would not know how to install this package.
-For this reason, only wheels are published.

 A new set of wheels can be built and published for supported OSes and pythons with the following steps for a repository administrator: